 At the end of the year, Apple was left with a healthy $14.3 billion in cash.
-And because it generates more than $50 billion in cash every year from its main operations, it’s hard to see the business running short of cash any time soon.
-Even if it doesn’t sell as many iPads next year, it should still have a positive cash flow.
-And it could easily dip into its existing cash, or sell some of the $132 billion in marketable securities it has on its balance sheet, or borrow more, or cut back on the amount it gives to shareholders.
+And because it was still generating more than $50 billion in cash every year from its main operations, its outlook was very positive.
+Even if it failed to sell as many iPads in future years, it should still end up with a positive cash flow.
+And it could easily dip into its existing cash, or sell some of the $132 billion in marketable securities it had on its balance sheet, or borrow more, or cut back on the amount it gave to shareholders.

-Whereas CoolGadget’s cash flow statement showed us that it’s in danger of suffering its own version of the credit crunch, Apple’s makes it look like a gigantic cash-generating machine.
+Whereas CoolGadget’s cash flow statement showed us that it was in danger of suffering its own version of the credit crunch, Apple’s made it look like a gigantic cash-generating machine.